The date was Oct. 13, 2021, and for a New York Rangers organization seeking change, there was a sense that a new era might be dawning before its eyes.

 That’s mostly because some of the size and strength that Gorton sought to finally begin bringing into the organization shortly before his dismissal started to graduate to the big club last season.
 Will Cuylle, the 6-foot-3, 211-pound power left wing who was a second-round pick in 2020, played 81 games as a rookie last season and appeared to cement himself as a key contributor.
 Though just 22, Cuylle’s throwback, straight-ahead game is just what the Blueshirts require.

-Cuylle scored 13 goals with eight assists and ran into everything in sight, recording 249 hits despite averaging only 11:08 of ice time.
+Cuylle scored 13 goals with eight assists and ran into everything, recording 249 hits despite averaging only 11:08 of ice time.
 A strong, fast skater who attacks the net and battles below the circles, expect Cuylle’s role to increase in 2024-25 as an anchor of the third line that will likely include center Filip Chytil and right wing Kaapo Kakko to start the season.
 The 60th overall selection in his draft will stand up for teammates (four fighting majors last season) and carries plenty of confidence.
 His game is ideally suited for the postseason, as he recorded 46 hits in 16 playoff games in 2023-24.
 Figure the arrow will continuing pointing upward for him.

 Gorton went big on Cuylle in the second round in 2020, and then he went even bigger in the sixth that year.
 The Rangers’ pick in that round yielded Matt Rempe, who at this point needs no introduction after perhaps the most eventful rookie season from a fourth-liner in NHL history.
-Beyond the hype of “Rempemania,” however, the Rangers see a player whose hulking size, uncommon skating ability for a 6-7, 241-pound player and ability to intimidate changed their team’s mindset to one that was more physical, brash and nasty upon his February arrival.
+Beyond the hype of “Rempemania,” however, the Rangers see a potential force whose hulking size, uncommon skating ability for a 6-7, 241-pound player and ability to intimidate changed their team’s mindset to one that was more physical, brash and nasty upon his February arrival.

 Rempe’s crushing hits drew the ire of opponents, but that’s the point.
 There’s little question that defensemen felt the presence of the 21-year-old when they went to play the puck in their own zone with Rempe in on the forecheck.
 All but immovable from in front of the opposing net and nearly impossible for goaltenders to see around, Rempe gives the Rangers a dimension they largely lack outside of Kreider.